 There are lots of myths around about supplementation for young people; they don’t need supplementation support, it can stunt growth, can damage organs.
 Some people even think of it as cheating.

 I now disagree with all these claims.
-Especially now I have found a product range that is clean, safe and designed for young athletes.
+Especially now I have found a product range that is clean, safe, and designed for young athletes.

 What is supplementation?
 Supplementation defined; “Something added to complete a thing, supply a deficiency, or reinforce or extend a whole”

-Most people have taken a multi vitamin, vitamin B or probiotic before, maybe even chugged down a few protein shakes.
+Most people have taken a multivitamin, vitamin B, or probiotic before, maybe even chugged down a few protein shakes.
 Well, they are all forms of supplements and they are designed to help maintain and improve how our body functions.

 A good healthy supplementation plan is designed to support the body and help keep it function well.
 That’s it!

-Most people don’t get adequate nutrition from their daily intake of food and fluids, particularly; minerals, vitamins, good fats and protein.
+Most people don’t get adequate nutrition from their daily intake of food and fluids, particularly; minerals, vitamins, good fats, and protein.

 The Australian Bureau of Statistics national health survey shows the vast majority of children in Australia are eating far too few vegetables.
-The National Health and Medical Research Council recommends that growing children eat five serves of vegetables, and two serves of fruit each day, to receive optimal nutritional benefits.
+The National Health and Medical Research Council recommends that growing children eat five servings of vegetables, and two serves of fruit each day, to receive optimal nutritional benefits.
 Unfortunately, it is not happening!